F5Networks/f5-aws-cloudformation/experimental/standalone/2nic/readme.md

     - Management subnet (called Public in the AWS UI)
     - External subnet (called Private in the AWS UI)
     - NAT instance and associated network interface for network translation.
-  - An AWS security group that allows port 22 for SSH access to BIG-IP VE
-  - The AWS security group should include the GUI port you specify in the CFT (8443 by default) for BIG-IP access.
-It should also include any port required to access your application virtual servers.
   - Key pair for SSH access to BIG-IP VE (you can create or import in AWS)
+  - An AWS Security Group with the following inbound rules:
+    - Port 22 for SSH access to the BIG-IP VE
+    - Port 8443 (or other port) for accessing the BIG-IP web-based Configuration utility
+    - A port for accessing your applications via the BIG-IP virtual server

 ## Supported instance types and hypervisors
   - For a list of supported AWS instance types for this solutions, see the **Amazon EC2 instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-multi-nic-setup-amazon-ec2-12-1-0/1.html#guid-71265d82-3a1a-43d2-bae5-892c184cc59b